 It became clear that a new solution was needed.

 Right now there are 50 communities across Morocco and 500 artisans involved.
 Brahims’ goal is “to create a place where all of the artists of Morocco can come together to display and sell their products.”
-He’d like to see 800 communities and 80,000 artisans involved and earning 2000 dirham a month.
-As Anou continues to grow they’re careful to do so in a way that respects their original mission.
-For those who want to buy directly from artisans while visiting Morocco they have begun partnering with socially conscious tour agencies and operators such as Journey Beyond Travel.
+He’d like to see 800 communities and 80,000 artisans involved and earning 2,000 dirham a month (roughly 200 USD).
+As Anou continues to grow, they are careful to do so in a way that respects their original mission.
+For those who want to buy directly from artisans while visiting Morocco they have begun partnering with socially conscious tour agencies and operators, such as Journey Beyond Travel.

 Where Anou once had to actively seek out artists to work with them, they now have people asking to join.
 Fatima is one of the women who works both as a weaver and a local trainer.
 With the help of the new platform she’s been able to improve the quality of life for her family in small ways such as the ability to purchase food and clothing without financial worry.
 But perhaps more importantly it’s given her a sense of pride and self-esteem through economic self-sufficiency.